methylDragon/dds-runtime-type-introspection-investigation/src/rti_connext_dds/cpp/dynamic_data_access_union_discriminator/src/README.md

-# Example Code: Nested Struct in Dynamic Data
+# Example code: Using Dynamic Data to publish and subscribe

 ## Building the Example :wrench: